Socially Conscious Gifts for the Holidays

 Do you like to shop locally, donate to charitable causes, and purchase products created by companies with values that sync up with your own?
-Why not extend that conscious capitalism during the holidays?
-According to the National Retail Federation (NRF), Americans are forecasted to spend approximately $850 billion on holiday gifts this year, up 10% from 2020.
+Why not extend that conscious capitalism during your holiday spending spree?

 “If that money was spent on socially conscious gifts that helped to make the world a better place, we could help to better the lives of millions of people while helping to tackle some of our world's most pressing social, economic, and environmental challenges — all without spending any more money,” says Laura Hertz, CEO and co-founder of Gifts for Good, a gifting platform that supports charitable causes.

 What are socially conscious gifts?

 So what's considered a "socially conscious" gift?
 A socially conscious gift is one that provides it's own value as a gift, while also promoting some element of public good for local and national communities.
 These goods might be made of eco-friendly, durable materials or provide services to help workers in developing countries.
 They might come from companies that reinvest in their local community or supporting sustainable practices into their business model.
 Some companies use their proceeds to donate to needy communities.
 These goods can come from almost any industry.
 The common bond is a desire by the manufacturer to do some real good.

 “It’s good for the economy because when you purchase more intentionally you are typically purchasing higher-quality items that cost the same or more than you would otherwise,” says Sunny Wu, founder of ourCommonplace, an online marketplace that features ethical and sustainable goods.
 “You’re also supporting local communities, small businesses, or people in developing countries.”

 After all, you do vote with your dollar.